huilinghe19/Epics_Practices/README.md

 # Define Epics PV in spock
 ## controller is simctrl
 ## motor is sim1, sim2
 ### dial/user limit and position are different in epics and sardana.
 There are seperate concepts.
-Users can define both of them in epics and sardana, the range must be valid, but the range can be different.
-Usually the range of the epics PV are bigger than the range of sardana motor.
+Users can define both of them in epics and sardana, the ranges must be valid, but the ranges can be different.
+The range of the epics PV >= the range of sardana motor.
 	>>> Pool_simulation_1.put_property({"PoolPath":["/controllers/simulationEpics"]})
 	>>> defctrl SimulationsEpicsMotorController2 simctrl PV="IOCsim:m"
 	>>> defelem sim1 simctrl 1